facebook/docusaurus/website/docs/using-plugins.md

 After deployment, you can use [Lighthouse](https://developers.google.com/web/tools/lighthouse) to run an audit on your site.

-For a more exhaustive list of what it takes for your site to be PWA, refer to the [PWA Checklist](https://developers.google.com/web/progressive-web-apps/checklist)
+For a more exhaustive list of what it takes for your site to be a PWA, refer to the [PWA Checklist](https://developers.google.com/web/progressive-web-apps/checklist)

 #### Precaching